Robert Furnese: Political career

+Marriages

 Furnese was married three times.
 His first wife was his stepsister Anne Balam (1688-29 May 1713), the daughter of his father's second wife Matilda Vernon and her first husband Anthony Balam.
 They married on 1 October 1708 and had one daughter, Anne, who married the Hon.
 John St John, son of Henry St John, 1st Viscount St John.
 Anne, Lady Furnese, died on 29 May 1713 aged 25.

 His second marriage on 8 July 1714 was to Arabella Watson, daughter of Lewis Watson, 1st Earl of Rockingham.
 She was the mother of Furnese's only son Henry and his second daughter Catherine, who married her first cousin Lewis Watson, 2nd Earl of Rockingham.
 Arabella died on 5 September 1727.

 He married thirdly, on 15 May 1729 at Teddington, Middlesex, Lady Anne Shirley, daughter of Robert Shirley, 1st Earl Ferrers.
 By his last wife, he left a daughter Selina who married Edward Dering.
 They had one other daughter who predeceased her father.

+Death and legacy

 Furnese died on 7 March 1733 at Waldershare, Kent, and was succeeded by his son Henry.
 According to a contemporary, he died "by his own fault, for he had one of those colds hanging on him and he drank so hard that he was not sober for ten days before he was taken ill".
 He was buried at Waldershare on 14 March.
 His widow survived him by 46 years, dying in Dover Street, London, on 25 February 1779 aged 70.
 She was buried in Grosvenor Chapel, Westminster.

 His only son, Sir Henry Furnese, 3rd Baronet, was born about 1716 and matriculated at Christ Church, Oxford, aged 16 in November 1732.
 He died unmarried and without issue aged 19 in Montpellier, France, in March 1735.
 The estate was shared, as co-heirs, by Sir Robert's three surviving daughters: Anne, Catherine (Countess of Rockingham) and Selina.
 The title became extinct.